Allen S. Grossman, Chair

 Gayle Lemmon, Los Angeles, California, is the New York Times best-selling author of "The Dressmaker of Khair Khana" and the deputy director of the Council on Foreign Relations’ Women and Foreign Policy program.
 Previously, Ms. Lemmon covered public policy and emerging markets for the global investment firm PIMCO, after working for nearly a decade as a journalist with ABC News.
 She is a graduate of both the Missouri School of Journalism and the Harvard Business School.

 Rick Little, Pasadena, Maryland, is CEO and President of the ImagineNations™ Group, a global alliance of social entrepreneurs, thought leaders, investors, global brands, media and organizations — all working together with and for young people to inspire positive change in society.

 Mike Maerz, Director

 Mike Maerz, Portland, Oregon, has served in key roles at a number of leading Oregon technology companies, most notably as Vice President and General Manager of Internet Products Division and Network Products Division at Intel Corporation.
 He is also a co-founder of etrieve, Inc., and former President and CEO of The Palace, Inc.

 David Mahoney, Director

 David Mahoney, San Francisco, California, is a private equity investor and the former Co-CEO of McKesson HBOC and CEO of iMcKesson LLC.
-He serves on the boards of Symantec, Inc., Tercica, Inc. and Corcept Therapeutics as well as the boards of the SFMOMA, Live Oak School and NCPB, Inc. He has a bachelor's degree from Princeton University and an MBA from Harvard Business School.
+He serves on the boards of Symantec, Inc., Tercica, Inc. and Corcept Therapeutics as well as the boards of the SFMOMA, Live Oak School and NCPB, Inc. He has a B.A. from Princeton University and a M.B.A. from Harvard Business School.